7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 If you can follow simple instructions and are open to the process, you can be hypnotized.

 Some people go deep quickly while others stay lightly aware.
-Either way, transformation doesn’t depend on how “deep” you go; it depends on your willingness to engage with the process.
+Either way, transformation does not depend on how “deep” you go; it depends on your willingness to engage with the process.

 Myth 4: Hypnosis Erases or Implants Memories